Mrudanihada/DollarBot/README.md

 ### Phase 3

-- [x] multi-user expense tracking so as to manage shared costs
+- [x] Multi-user expense tracking so as to manage shared costs
 - [x] See the owings so as to get an  idea about who has to give how much to one another
 - [x] Get notified for all your expense activities
 - [x] Emailing detailed expense history to an entered email address